T-ara: 2009–2010: Formation, debut and breakthrough

 T-ara released their debut studio album, Absolute First Album, on November 27, 2009.
 In order to determine the album's title track, Core Contents Media held a survey in which the public had to choose between "Bo Peep Bo Peep" or "Like the First Time".
 9,000 people took the survey on various music portals with 53% (4,770 people) choosing "Like The First Time" over "Bo Peep Bo Peep".
 However, the latter was promoted on music shows instead for unknown reasons.
 "Bo Peep Bo Peep" peaked at number four on the Gaon chart, while "Like The First" peaked at number ten.
 They held their comeback performance on Music Bank on December 4, 2009.
-At the 24th Golden Disk Awards, T-ara was awarded Rookie of the Year along with 4minute.
+At the 24th Golden Disk Awards, T-ara was awarded Rookie of the Year.